zammad/zammad-org/src/sr/documentation/use/guides/two-factor-auth.md

 ## Edit a 2FA Method

-![Screenshot shows output of recovery codes during 2FA setup](/screenshots/two-factor-auth-usage/2fa-profile-overview-action.png)
+![Screenshot shows the action menu for an already set up 2FA method](/screenshots/cypress/usage-guide-2fa.cy.js/2fa-methods-profile-action-menu.png)

-To edit an already set up two-factor method, use the ⋮ **Actions** menu next to it and choose **Edit**.
+To edit an already set up two-factor method, use the ::a:: actions menu next to it and choose **Edit**.
 In a modal dialog, you will be asked to confirm your current password.